amethyst-client/.github/profile/README.md

-# 💎 Amethyst Client
+# Amethyst Studios

-Amethyst Client is a performance-focused Minecraft client built to improve stability, FPS, and overall gameplay without unnecessary bloat.
-The goal is simple: make the game run better while keeping everything clean and usable.
+Amethyst Studios is an indie dev studio where ideas are built, tested, and turned into real tools and plugins.

+We focus on creating practical, performance-driven software that actually gets used, not just shipped.

 ---

 ## What We Do

-* Build a lightweight client focused on real performance gains
+- Build performance-focused tools and systems
-* Develop clean, minimal UI systems that don’t get in the way
+- Design clean, minimal interfaces that stay out of your way
-* Ship features that actually matter, no filler
+- Ship features that solve real problems, no filler

 ---

 ## Projects

-* **Amethyst Client**
+- **Amethyst Client**
-  Core client.
+  High-performance Minecraft client.
 Closed source.
-Focused on performance and utility.
+Focused on stability, FPS, and clean gameplay.

+- **Amethyst Purge**
+  PaperMC plugin built for structured, high-intensity PvP events.

-* **Website & Tooling**
+- **Website & Tooling**
-  Open source projects under the MIT License.
-Used for community, distribution, and supporting tools.
+  Open source projects used for distribution, community, and internal tooling.

 ---

 ## Philosophy

-* Performance first
+- Performance first
-* Minimal over flashy
+- Minimal over flashy
-* No unnecessary features
+- No unnecessary features
-* Built with real usage in mind
+- Built for actual usage, not demos

 ---